nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 For some cases, the app can autocorrect some mistakes:<br>
 * Extraneous key-value pairs (i.e irrelevant fields/info) are ignored<br>
 * Copies of relevant key-value pairs (e.g multiple names/companies) only admit the last copy<br>
 As a rule of thumb: if the edits you make could've been achieved by using the commands normally and legally, then the edits are valid.
 Most common mistakes include updating the file to include illegal values.
-Therefore, edit the data file only if you are confident that you can update it correctly.
+Therefore, edit the data file only if you are confident that you can update it correctly.<br>
+Lastly, never update the JSON file while the app is running.
+As the data saves at the end of a session (e.g when you `exit`), it will override the JSON file (i.e you will lose all manual changes to the JSON)
 </box>

 --------------------------------------------------------------------------------------------------------------------